 He is fond of his adopted state and enjoys being active in community activities.
 A big basketball fan, Killoren has organized an annual “March Madness” fundraiser for the Boys and Girls Clubs of Spartanburg for the last five years.
 He also sponsors fund-raising tennis tournaments for the Habitat for Humanity, the Ellen Hines Smith Girls Home, and the St. Luke’s Free Medical Clinic.
 In addition, he coaches kids’ basketball in a church league.

-He is active in several bar organizations and is on the board of the South Carolina Association for Justice.
-He received his first AV Preeminent Peer Review Rating in 2013 from Martindale-Hubbell, and has been rated consistently every year since.
+Killoren is active in several bar organizations and is the Secretary/Treasurer of the South Carolina Association for Justice.

 Why did you become an attorney?